Linux Bash Script to Remind You to Take a Break (RestTime)

 chmod +x mazKnez_RestTime/restTime.sh

-For run the script, go to “mazKnez_RestTime” directory and use this command :
+To run the script, navigate to the mazKnez_RestTime directory and execute this command:

 bash restTime.sh &